-The social arrangements emerging from intersectionality combine both being and becoming, giving rise to specific forms of positionality, defined as the juncture between 'structure (social position) and agency (social meaning and practice)' (Anthias, 2008: 15).
-Intersectionality moves away from static categorisation to help scholars better understand the relational intersection of gender, ethnicity and class identities as contextual processes, each with a mix of advantages and disadvantages.
+Considering this, researchers have explored how refugee entrepreneurs handle vulnerabilities and agency.
+Increasing evidence suggests that social arrangements emerging from intersectionality combine both being and becoming, giving rise to specific forms of positionality, defined as the juncture between "structure (social position) and agency (social meaning and practice)" (Anthias, 2008: 15).
+Intersectionality moves away from static categorisation to help scholars better understand the relational intersection of gender, ethnicity, and class identities as contextual processes, each with a unique mix of advantages and disadvantages.
 By applying an intersectional lens, one can examine how being a refugee and the subsequent fragmentation of identity impact upon women's experiences of entrepreneurship in host countries.
 This presents the opportunity to look at women refugee entrepreneurs as individuals with a repertoire of social identities capable of exercising their own agency to challenge stigmatised identities.

 The OECD (2023) reports that 80% of Ukrainian refugees are women, compared to 49% of non-EU waves.
-Importantly, refugee women flee war with their children and often, without their husbands who may be called upon for military duty.
-As such, many will be single mothers and breadwinners in the host country and so, more likely to be marginalised and pressured into entrepreneurship to overcome poverty and marginalisation (Adeeko and Treanor, 2022).
-Though resourceful, they may find it challenging to balance their refugee and entrepreneurial identities, revealing contextual contradictions between their pre-war entrepreneurial identity and their recycled entrepreneurial one in the context of displacement, when loss of resources, autonomy and identity causes life-altering socio-economic constraints (Yeshi et al., 2022).
+Importantly, refugee women flee war with their children and without their husbands, who are called for military duty.
+They are single mothers and breadwinners in the host country and are more likely than other migrants to be marginalised and pressured into entrepreneurship to overcome poverty and marginalisation (Adeeko and Treanor, 2021).
+Though resourceful, they may find it challenging to balance their refugee and entrepreneurial identities, revealing contextual contradictions between their pre-war entrepreneurial identity and their recycled entrepreneurial one in the context of displacement, when loss of resources, autonomy and identity causes lifealtering socio-economic constraints (Yeshi et al., 2022).
 Gender has been a crucial, but contentious, identity in entrepreneurship and refugee entrepreneurship studies for 30 years (Al-Dajani, 2023).
-While these studies show how women struggle with gendered assumptions, pre-ascribed roles and socio-cultural expectations (Adeeko and Treanor, 2022; Al-Dajani, 2023), they overlook the relationship between a refugee's temporary displacement and their role in the ongoing war as wives and mothers, rendering them invisible in the grand narrative of the masculinised nationhood (Peng et al., 2022).
+While these studies show how women struggle with gendered assumptions, preascribed roles and socio-cultural expectations (Adeeko and Treanor, 2021; Al-Dajani, 2023), they overlook the relationship between refugees' temporary displacement and their role in the ongoing war as wives and mothers, rendering them invisible in the grand narrative of the masculinised nationhood (Peng et al., 2022).
 Scholarly consensus needs to be improved on whether female entrepreneurial engagements address disparities and discriminatory behaviours and bring about beneficial social change for themselves and others (Ng et al., 2022).
-For instance, Syrian women refugees in the United Kingdom feel empowered by the autonomy they achieve through selling their craftwork to provide for their families, which contradict their identity as women raised to follow the care-narrative and patriarchal traditions of Syria (Alkhaled and Sasaki, 2022).
-Such studies demonstrate how, through the interplay of their multiple identities, women refugee entrepreneurs experience vulnerabilities and exert their agency in the host country (Adeeko and Treanor, 2022; Khademi et al., 2024).
+For instance, Syrian women refugees in the UK feel empowered by the autonomy they achieve through selling their craftwork to provide for their families, which contradicts their identity as women raised to follow patriarchal traditions by which they were taken care of in Syria (Alkhaled and Sasaki, 2022).
+Such studies demonstrate how, through the interplay of their multiple identities, women refugee entrepreneurs experience vulnerabilities and exert their agency in the host country (Adeeko and Treanor, 2021; Khademi et al., 2024).
 To explore the dynamics of agency in the context of women refugee entrepreneurs, we use Rowland's (1997) lens of four distinct forms of power.